 As the name suggests, these sketches only have wires and a frame, forming a skeleton on which the whole project will be constructed upon.
 The skeleton is called a Wireframe and it is the architectural roadmap for the developer to present his idea to the client.

 1. There is nothing fancy about a wireframe, they are kept as simple and descriptive as possible.
 Clients with a thing for exactness or a sharp eye for detail can view the wireframe and figure out if this is the thing they want before the developer starts coding.
 So, in a way, fussing over a wireframe can save a lot of time and effort.

 2. At Dikonia, we offer Wireframing and Documentation, as a service.
 This is because a lot of projects get doomed before even starting if they don’t have an agreeable and semantic wireframe.
 A well-documented project has a higher success rate than the otherwise.
 Our designers and developers understand your requirement comprehensively to deliver you a wireframe that will save you from getting lost in the development stage.
-You can know more about it here.

 There is not one but several reasons why wireframes are a matter of serious concern for the clients before they start out with a project.
 Here are a few points regarding this that are worth mentioning.

 Getting a wireframe made from the developer side and discussing all your visualizations through the wireframe will save you enormous amounts of time.
 It will give you a clear idea as to how the developer has comprehended your project and what all things the developer is going to bring to the table.
 You can select everything you like and discard things you don’t.
 This will prevent you from altering the final product which is a hell of a pain.